The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The radiation monitor and beam abort system is designed to protect VXD sensors and front-end electronics from damaging beam losses and to continuously monitor the radiation dose rates in the interaction region.
 Detailed descriptions of the design, construction, calibration, and performance of this system are given in references~\cite{Bassi:2021dno,Bacher:2021frk}.

 \lvlthreesection{Requirements}

-According to extrapolations from the former B-factories, KEKB and PEP-II, and simulations of the expected beam backgrounds at SuperKEKB, the system was expected to measure dose rates from a few $\mu$rad/s to several krad/s, depending on the beam currents and accelerator conditions.
+According to extrapolations from the former B-factories, KEKB and PEP-II, and simulations of the expected beam backgrounds at SuperKEKB, the system was expected to measure dose rates from a few \unit{\micro rad/\s} to several \unit{\kilo rad/\s}, depending on the beam currents and accelerator conditions.

-The SuperKEKB beam-abort process, triggered by a large increase in beam losses and radiation dose rates, is constrained by the $10$~$\mu$s revolution time of electrons and positrons in the SuperKEKB rings.
-Localised radiation damage in SVD microstrip detectors may happen when a large radiation dose, in excess of about $1$~rad ($0.01$~Gy), is delivered in a time interval of the order of $1$~ms. For the dose-rate monitoring, archival, and integration, a recording rate of $10$~Hz is required.
+The SuperKEKB beam-abort process, triggered by a large increase in beam losses and radiation dose rates, is constrained by the \qty{10}{\us} revolution time of electrons and positrons in the SuperKEKB rings.
+The beam abort system should react in a few \unit{\us}, before a full revolution of the beams.
+Localised radiation damage in SVD microstrip detectors may occur when a large radiation dose, in excess of about $1$~rad, is delivered in a time interval of the order of \qty{1}{\ms} (see discussion in section~\ref{sec:C6_rad_spikes}).
+For the dose-rate monitoring, archival, and integration, a recording rate of \qty{10}{\Hz} is required.

 A configuration of radiation detectors distributed on the beam pipe and SVD support cones was initially specified; a request followed to instrument also the bellows, flexible connections between the vacuum beam pipes of the two rings, and the beam pipe section inside the VXD, located close to the \acrfull{QCS} magnets.
 The present configuration includes a total of $28$ diamond detectors: eight on the beam pipe, twelve on the SVD support cones, eight on the bellows, as shown in figure~\ref{fig:C3_diamonds_installation}.